You are not alone. Although people may think roaches like dirty places, even the cleanest homes can have them.

 - All American pest cockroaches are immigrants from other parts of the world.

-- Young cockroaches can travel though, and hide in, cracks and crevices as thin as a dime.
+- Young cockroaches can travel through, and hide in, cracks and crevices as thin as a dime.

 - Roaches can live a month without food – only one week without water.